 EPA and CPSC Collaborating on Nanomaterial Research

 On December 11, 2012, the U.S. Environmental Protection Agency (EPA) and U.S. Consumer Product Safety Commission (CPSC) announced a research collaboration intended to assess potential impacts of nanomaterials on people’s health and the environment.
-According to EPA’s press release, the research is part of a “larger international effort” that includes: The press release states that CPSC will use the results of the research to inform:...
+According to EPA’s press release, the research is part of a “larger international effort” that includes: Identifying, characterizing and quantifying the origins of nanomaterials; Studying biological processes affected by...

 December 7, 2012